Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Introduction

-In this work, we demonstrate that resonant metallic antennas on photon-sensitive superconducting nanowires offer a promising alternative to conventional meandered nanowires for scaling the photon-detection area of SNSPDs at mid-IR wavelengths.
+In this work, we demonstrate that resonant metallic antennas on photon-sensitive superconducting nanowires offer a promising alternative to the conventional nanowire meander for scaling the photon-detection area at mid-IR.
 In this antenna-coupled configuration, the antennas capture and concentrate incoming free-space radiation within their feed gaps, thereby significantly increasing the effective photon-detection area of the superconducting nanowire beyond its geometric area.
-Thus, the antennas take over the role of photon collection while the nanowires function solely as photon sensors, unlike conventional meandered geometries where the nanowire serves both roles.
-Hence, the antenna-coupling approach can significantly reduce the geometric footprint of photon-sensitive nanowires required to span a given detection area compared to the meandered configuration, thereby reducing their susceptibility to constriction-induced dark-count events.

-In addition, the conventional meandered geometry of SNSPDs exhibits intrinsic sensitivity to the polarization of the incident radiation, which can be engineered through antenna coupling.
-Antennas can also be designed to function as spectral filters, making the sensitivity of SNSPDs highly selective to photons within a specific wavelength range and incident angle.
-By leveraging this capability, coupling an array of tailored antennas to photon-sensitive nanowires can make them polarization-insensitive while achieving both spectral and angular selectivity to the incoming radiation.
+Thus, the antennas serve as photon collectors, while the nanowires function solely as photon sensors, unlike conventional meandered geometries where the nanowire serves both roles.
+Additionally, conventional SNSPD meanders exhibit intrinsic sensitivity to the polarization of the incident radiation, which can be engineered through antenna coupling.
+Antennas can function as spectral filters, and by leveraging this capability, arrays of tailored antennas coupled to photon-sensitive nanowires can enable polarization-insensitive detection with spectral and incident-angle selectivity.